AlexCharlton/lemna/readme.md

 - More robust and more widgets (e.g. text selection support on `Text` widget)
 - "scroll to" functionality
 - Better keyboard support
-  - Track the stack of nodes an event has bubbled through
-    - In this way, we can determine the best node to focus when clicking or bluring
   - Create a ActionSignaller struct and attach to events
     - Has `focus(ref)` and `scroll_to(ref)` methods
     - Pass this to `update` as well